iamtitas/iamtitas/README.md

 # Hi, I'm Titas Kumar Koley

-An Associate Software Engineer from Kolkata, India.
+A Software Developer from Kolkata, India.
 I regularly code on Java.

 ## About Me